MadisonCostanza/MadisonCostanza/README.md

 • 😃 My name is Madison Costanza

-• 📊 I am a data analyst and econ nerd
+• 📊 I am a data/statistical analyst passionate about generating insights

 • 🌱 I am currently building a project portfolio using Python, Tableau, and R